Justice Ginsburg’s ‘fervent’ last wish was to ‘not be replaced until a new president is installed,’ report says

 “If there is one iron rule that the court tries to follow more than any other, it is that the justices do all that they can to protect their institution from political attacks during presidential election years when public scrutiny of government is heightened,” Artemus Ward, a political scientist at Northern Illinois University told the Associated Press in early August after Ginsburg waited four months to reveal that her cancer had returned.

-As Ginsburg foresaw the upcoming political battle of her seat, as her death removes a liberal voice from the Supreme Court.
+Ginsburg foresaw the upcoming political battle over her seat, as her death removes a liberal voice from the Supreme Court.

-In recent past, Justice John Roberts, whose voting record is generally conservative, sided with the liberal wing of the court in decisions about the so-called DREAMers, abortion and bans on church gatherings during the COVID-19 pandemic.
+Justice John Roberts, whose voting record is generally conservative, sided with the liberal wing of the court in recent decisions about the so-called DREAMers, abortion and bans on church gatherings during the COVID-19 pandemic.

-Without Ginsburg, that majority might not have been possible even with Justice Roberts’ vote.
+Without Ginsburg, that majority might not have been possible, even with Justice Roberts’ vote.
+If the Trump administration succeeds in appointing her replacement, conservatives on the court would outnumber liberals 6-3.

+Within hours of news breaking that Ginsburg had died, Senate Majority Leader Mitch McConnell issued a statement indicating that a Trump Supreme Court nominee will receive vote by full the Senate.

+Senate Minority Leader Charles Schumer (D-N.Y.) said Friday night that Ginsburg’s seat shouldn’t be filled until the following year, using the exact words that Senate Majority Leader Mitch McConnell (R.-Ky.) tweeted in 2016.